Here I’ve created a list of the three best Arch-based user-friendly Linux distributions that you should try out.

 To learn more about EndeavourOS, visit the project’s website.

-The distibution is perfect for Arch beginners, for all who have used Ubuntu, Linux Mint, or Fedora, and now wish to experience Arch’s power without sacrificing the comfort of the GUI.
+The distribution is perfect for Arch beginners, all of who have used Ubuntu, Linux Mint, or Fedora and now wish to experience Arch’s power without sacrificing the comfort of the GUI.

 The installation process is easy and smooth.
-As with EndeavourOS, Manjaro comes with a graphical installer (Calamares) where you can easily customize it as you want.
+As with EndeavourOS, Manjaro comes with a graphical installer (Calamares), where you can easily customize it as you want.
 While installation, Manjaro Linux gives an option to choose the desktop environment.
 The distribution officially supports KDE, Xfce, and GNOME.

-Manjaro has its own repositories.
+Manjaro has its repositories.
 It does not have all the applications you may need, but it also has compatibility with the AUR (Arch User Repository).
-Keep in mind, that Manjaro is always a little behind Arch Linux in its official repositories.
+Remember that Manjaro is always a little behind Arch Linux in its official repositories.

 - A complete desktop out of the box.